maheswari2418/Maheswari1187/README.md

 # Hi there, I'm Maheswari 👋

-🚀 Full-stack Developer | MERN Stack Enthusiast | Eco-friendly Solutions Advocate
+🚀 Full-stack Developer | MERN Stack Enthusiast | Learner

 ### 🌱 What I do:
 - Building scalable and sustainable web applications